Good Hotel Guide Review

 in public rooms at mealtimes.

-all ages welcomed, free cots, extra bed £20.
+all ages welcomed, no charge for cots, extra bed £50.

 allowed in garden and conservatory, not bedrooms.